-The Tillicum Plan has clear implementation guidelines for the redevelopment of the area which has a low income population, a high income population, and few middle income citizens.
+The Tillicum Plan has clear implementation guidelines for the redevelopment of the area, which has a low income population, a high income population, and few middle income citizens.
 There is a business district along Union Avenue and a block or two on Berkley.
 The southern border is along Camp Murray.

 Habitat for Humanity has purchased numerous parcels in Tillicum and has completed nearly 40 homes.
-This has grown the level of home ownership and investment in this neighborhood.
+This has increased opportunities for homeownership for low-income households and attracted investment in this neighborhood.

 In 2011, when the City of Lakewood brought new sewer lines to Tillicum, redevelopment became possible.
 McDonalds Corporation was the first project to redevelop.
-The company purchased an adjacent lot for a full-service McDonalds to allow for a larger footprint on

-Union Avenue.
-Jack in the Box and Popeye's have both opered new stores.
-The Berkley and Thorne Lane interchanges have been completely rebuilt as a part of the F5 JBLM Vicinity Congestion Relief Project to enhance movement of traffic in and out of the area.
+The company purchased an adjacent lot for a full-service McDonalds to allow for a larger footprint on Union Avenue.
+Jack in the Box and Popeye's have both opened new stores.
+The Berkley and Thorne Lane interchanges have been completely rebuilt as a part of the I-5 JBLM Vicinity Congestion Relief Project to enhance movement of traffic in and out of the area.
 The City purchased property on Union Avenue in 2019 for civic services, potentially a new library.

-Ongoi ng
+Ongoil ng

 Action Responsibility Schedule

 TC.1.
 Facilitate redevelopment efforts CED Ongoing

 TC.2.
 Work with Habitat for Humanity and others on property acquisition and development CED Ongoing

-Near- Term (2022-2023)
+Near-T Term (2022-2023)

 Action Responsibility Schedule

 TC.3.
 Tillicum Neighborhood Plan and Tillicum Center of Local Importance updates as part of the 2022 Comprehensive Plan update.
 CED/LRP Q2 2022 - Q3 2023

 Mid-Te erm (2024-2025)

 Action Responsibility Schedule

 TC.4.
 New branch library CED/PCLS TBD

 TC.5.
 Complete Union Ave road construction (TIP, unfunded) PWE TBD